-A further development during downsizing, was the reintroduction to a myriad documents - exhibition announcements, catalogues, newspaper cuttings, etc. - that lurked in a variety of drawers, binders, nooks and crannies.
-Scanning, shredding and recycling these documents was the final step in the process, and posting files to this page provided a blueprint for maintaining an archive.
-Finally, it was particularly rewarding to rediscover evidence of when and where my work showed alongside that of my talented wife and partner Gillian (Jill Clarke) Maycock.
+A further development of downsizing, was my reintroduction to a myriad documents - exhibition announcements, catalogues, newspaper articles, etc. - that lurked in a variety of drawers, binders, and other miscellaneous nooks and crannies.
+Scanning, shredding and recycling these documents was a significant step in the downsizing process, and posting files to this web page imposed a structure around which I was able to create and maintain this personal archive.

 Finally, I should acknowledge that it was particularly rewarding to rediscover records of when and where my work showed alongside that of my talented wife and partner of over fifty years, Gillian (Jill Clarke) Maycock.